 For an additional cost, the app provides added functionalities like a collection of mindful recipes and guided meditation sessions.

-2. Headspace — best anxiety-reducing mental and therapy app
+5. Headspace — best free mental health app

 Headspace is a widely recognized mental health app offering guided meditation and mindfulness exercises to reduce anxiety.
 It provides users with tools to ease stress, improve focus, and enhance overall well-being.